otterdev-io/nx-plugins/README.md

 Plugins for [Nx](https://nx.dev/).

+Currently there are the following plugins:
-Currently the only plugin is nx-cdk, which provides support for cdk apps.
+- nx-cdk, which provides support for cdk apps.
+[Readme](packages/nx-cdk/README.md)
-Refer to it's [Readme](packages/nx-cdk/README.md) for usage.
+- nx-exec, to run package commands with npx/yarn/pnpx.
+[Readme](packages/nx-exec/README.md)